mihdan/cyr2lat/readme.txt

 == Changelog ==

 = 5.5.1 (21.03.2023) =
-* Transliterate attributes on WC frontend.
+* Fixed transliteration of attributes on WC frontend.

 = 5.5.0 (18.03.2023) =
 * Tested with WordPress 6.2.